jackmatt2/crypto-tax-exporter/CONTRIBUTING.md

 ### Asset

 An `Asset` is a single token.
 For example Bitcoin, Etherium, Cosmos Hub are all examples of assets.
-An `Asset` doese not need to be a Layer 1 token.
+An `Asset` does not need to be a Layer 1 token.
 Tokens sitting on top of a Layer 1 can also be considered Assets.

 ### Provider

 An `Asset` can have one or more providers.
-Providers are where the actual work takes place and it the most challenging part of the implementation. `Providers` transform the the blockchain queries into a common format called a `Transaction`.
+Providers are where the actual work takes place and is the most challenging part of the implementation. `Providers` transform the the blockchain queries into a common format called a `Transaction`.

 ### Transaction